It’s called virtual “reality” for a reason

 If you take that to an extreme, why would you ever not want to see the world filtered?
 Nobody takes an unfiltered Instagram photo anymore.
 This will create a whole new class of social problems, including VR addiction, in which case this would provide an opportunity for VR addiction clinics.

 A friend of mine rebuilt in VR a scene from The Matrix where Morpheus teaches Neo to jump over buildings.
 In the process I think he fell down something like 122 times down 20 stories.
 He said he inadvertently cured his fear of heights in the process.
-What other phobias could we cure?
+What else could we cure phobias of?
 Public speaking?
 Spiders?
 Airplane crashes?

 Opportunities: dating, human-computer interfaces, human augmentation, cybernetics and post-human evolution?